 Also relevant is that many MPN patients experience few if any symptoms.
 Others may experience some symptoms such as fatigue, itching after a shower, headaches or less often, bone pain.
 Many symptoms will however be resolved once blood counts are under control.
 It is important to advise your haematologist if you are experiencing any symptoms so that everything can be done to minimise symptoms and ensure your disease is kept under control.

-- Information from the Leukaemia Foundation: Myeloproliferative Neoplasms (MPNs).
+- Detailed information from Australia’s Leukaemia Foundation: Myeloproliferative Neoplasms (MPNs).

 - MPN Treatment information – if your haematologist has chosen for you to start treatment, there is information on each of the treatments currently available in Australia.